vibhaannaswamy/INP_Git_Intro_forked/README.md

 For a more complete cheat sheet, check the [link](https://education.github.com/git-cheat-sheet-education.pdf)

 ### Let's try it out!
-1. Go to our repo: https://tinyurl.com/INP2021-BC
+1. First, access this repository if you are not here yet:  https://tinyurl.com/INP2021-BC

 2. Fork the repository (check here for more details) [link](https://docs.github.com/en/get-started/quickstart/fork-a-repo))

 ![fork-a-repo](images/fork_button.jpeg)

 3. Clone your repo:
 ```bash
 git clone https://github.com/YOUR-USERNAME/INP_2021_Git_Intro.git
 ```

 ![clone](images/https-url-clone.png)

 4. Get into the folder: